Diffusion-Shock PDEs for Deep Learning on Position-Orientation Space: Training Diffusion-Shock Filtering in PDE-Based Networks

 Note that we regularise by diffusing, instead of by convolving with a spatially isotropic Gaussian kernel as in Sec.~\ref{sec:m2_ds}, allowing for spatially anisotropic regularisation in $\M$.
 We then combine these components as follows:

+Here, $U$ is the input feature map and $\G_D$, $\G_M$, $\G_g$, $\lambda$, $\G_S$, and $\epsilon$ are the trainable parameters of the RDS PDE layer.
 We can reason intuitively about this definition in some limiting cases: \begin{itemize} \item In regions where $\Phi_\lambda^g(U) \approx 1$, only diffusion occurs; \item In regions where $\Phi_\lambda^g(U) \approx 0$, only shock occurs: dilation where $\Phi_\epsilon^S(U) < 0$ and erosion where $\Phi_\epsilon^S(U) > 0$; \item In regions where $\Phi_\lambda^g(U) \approx 0$ and $\Phi_\epsilon^S(U) \approx 0$, neither diffusion nor shock occurs, so $U$ should remain unchanged. \end{itemize} While the approximations of the diffusion, dilation, and erosion have already been studied in \cite{Smets2022PDEGCNNs}, we have not quantified the accuracy of our scheme: it would be interesting to investigate how the approximation error depends on the time step $T$.

 In addition to the metric parameters, for which we use the same initialisation as for previous PDE-(G-)CNNs \cite{Smets2022PDEGCNNs,Bellaard2025PDECNNs}, the guidance terms give us two new trainable parameters: the contrast parameter $\lambda$ and the regularisation parameter $\epsilon$.
 For the PDE-CNN version, we initialise $\lambda \sim \Uniform[-1, 1]$ and $\epsilon \sim \Uniform[-1, 1]$; for PDE-G-CNNs, we initialise $\lambda \sim \Uniform[-10, 10]$ and $\epsilon \sim \Uniform[-10, 10]$.